 c.
 The knowledge level for your audience (new to the topic, somewhat knowledgable, or highly knowledgeable)

 b.
-Why it is important to our various professions (about 100 words)
+Why it is important to our various professions (150 words)

 c.
-Its relevance to our theme of Access for All (about 100 words) d.
-What participants will learn as a result of attending your session (about 100 words)
+What will participants learn as a result of attending your session (150 words)

-3. Complete the entry form by doing the following:
+3. Complete the online entry form by doing the following:

 a.
 Fill in information about you and any others who will present with you